tamilarasu-ravi/tamilarasu-ravi/README.md

 ---

-⭐️ Always open to collaborating on AI, backend, and distributed system projects
+⭐️ Open to senior/staff roles in AI, backend, and platform engineering